MarekBodinger/eeg-localizer-screens/README.md

 # EEG localizer screens

-In order to work "model_mesh.obj", "model_mesh.obj.mtl" and "model_texture.jpg" of patien OP857 must be copied to "public" folder.
+In order to work "model_mesh.obj", "model_mesh.obj.mtl" and "model_texture.jpg" of patient OP857 must be copied to "public" folder.

 ## Available Scripts